Practicum & Capstone

 Practicum

-In this option, students work in teams with a sponsoring company to help solve business problems related to analytics or information technology studied in their program.
-The students work closely with company employees, managers, and executives under the direction of a faculty advisor.
-Students are responsible for the entire process, from project requirements to implementation.
-During this process, students form valuable working relationships with project team members, faculty mentors, and leaders in the sponsoring company.
-This option spans a minimum of two quarters and is viewed as a single project-oriented course students are encouraged to participate in this option versus the capstone.
+In this option, students collaborate in teams with a sponsoring company to address business problems related to analytics or information technology, as covered in their program.
+Working closely with company employees, managers, and executives, students are guided by a faculty advisor throughout the process.
+They take full responsibility for the project, from defining requirements to implementation.
+Along the way, students build valuable relationships with their project team members, faculty mentors, and leaders in the sponsoring company.
+This option spans a minimum of two quarters and is designed as a single, project-oriented course.
+Students are encouraged to choose this option over the capstone.

-Students will be interviewed and assigned to a team, which the Practicum Program Manager selects to complete each project.
-Student teams will be limited in size, with typically four or five students in a group.
-The student team will define the problem, perform a feasibility study, analyze the problem, design a solution, and implement that solution to satisfy the sponsoring client.
-Participation in this option is competitive, and there are only a limited number of such projects per year.
-The process for this option is as follows:
+The student team will define the problem, conduct a feasibility study, analyze the issue, design a solution, and implement it to meet the needs of the sponsoring company.
+Participation is competitive, with a limited number of projects available each year.
+The process is as follows:

 • A team is made up of four or five students.
 The Program Director assigns a faculty advisor to the project.
-The team is registered for the corresponding course (2 units for the first portion of the cycle).
+The team is registered for the corresponding course (2 units for the first portion of the cycle, 4 units for the second portion of the cycle).

 • In coordination with the sponsoring company, the team defines the problem and performs a feasibility study.
 The team develops a formal project plan with specific milestones and begins the process of creating a final project plan for presentation and approval of the sponsored client.